 If you are looking for a program to help create pedigrees and more, there are a few that I’ve used or that I would recommend:

-– Who’s Due for iOS & Android (used previously, works great)
+– Who’s Due for iOS & Android (use this as well, works great)

 Most commercial-type rabbits are ready to breed at 6-8 months old.
-This is true for the Champagne d’Argent breed.
+This is true for Creme d’Argents as well.
+I usually make sure a doe is at least 8 lbs, regardless of age, before considering breeding her for the first time.

 Line breeding refers to carefully breeding 2 related animals to bring out favored traits.
 This is not a harmful practice in rabbits and is responsible for creating the differing breeds of domestic rabbits.